It is a fact that the younger you are the more flexible you are. It is a myth, however, that you have to lose your flexibility as you get older.

 Solution: Find A Flexibility Teacher Live or Online

 One of the greatest things about living in this time is the plethora of free help you can get via the internet.

 You’ll have more than you know what to do with.
-But even more fun and effective is to search out a good stretch routine or yoga class online that you can follow along with.
+But even more fun and effective is to search out a comprehensive, guided stretching workout or yoga class online that you can follow along with.

 We have a great 10-Minute Total Body Stretch that is the perfect place to start!